 Besides the decentralization of the economy or tokenomics, the main strength of Web 3.0 is transparency, resistance to censorship and the elimination of the central link that controls the system and enforces its rules alone (namely governments, large corporations and influential people).

-While the focus of Web 2.0 was on user-generated content, the cultivation of minimalism, social media, and usability, Web 3.0 focuses primarily on the absence of barriers on the Internet in a global sense: from freedom of speech to a free economy where anyone can use whatever digital assets they want, but also freely make their own, and the community itself decides which ones have the right to exist and flourish.
+While the focus of Web 2.0 was on user-generated content, the cultivation of minimalism, social media, and usability, Web 3.0 focuses primarily on the absence of barriers on the Internet in a global sense: from freedom of speech to a free economy where anyone can use whatever digital assets they want, but also freely make their own, and the community members decide which ones have the right to exist and flourish.

 Although the platform based on the concept of DAO and known as “The DAO” appeared only in 2016 through the efforts of the developers of Ethereum, a similar approach was already implemented in the first Bitcoin blockchain network.
 Before accepting changes in the operation of the protocol, most miners should support the decision.